 15 Curry Leaves (or 1 fresh sprig )

 400ml at Coconut Milk

-2. Put in a bowl and add chili powder, curry powder, turmeric powder, salt and pepper.
+2. Place in a bowl and add chili powder, curry powder, turmeric powder, salt and pepper.
 Toss and leave aside for 10 minutes.

 3. Heat the pan and add coconut oil.
 Then add onion, garlic, green chili, curry leaves and cinnamon.
 Stir well.

-4. When cooked, add beetroot and mix all together.
+4. When the onions are golden, add beetroot and mix all together.

-5. Cover pan with top and leave it 5-7 minutes until cooked.
+5. Cover pan with lid and leave it 5-7 minutes until cooked.

 6. Finally add coconut milk, still well and leave for 8-10 minutes.
-When milk starts bubbling the curry is done.
+When the milk starts bubbling the curry is ready.